Tom Kempton

 Previously I was an EPSRC funded postdoc at the University of St Andrews working with Kenneth Falconer and before that I worked with Karma Dajani at the University of Utrecht.
 I completed my PhD at the University of Warwick in March 2011 under the supervision of Mark Pollicott.
 My thesis was on thermodynamic formalism for symbolic dynamical systems.

 I'm originally from Derby and have also lived in Coventry, Utrecht, Edinburgh, Helsinki, Thessaloniki, York and Manchester.
 I regularly take part in Parkrun and am currently struggling to learn the Greek language.
-My wife Aspa is currently a senior researcher at the VATT Institute for Economic Research in Helsinki.
+My wife Aspa is a senior researcher at the VATT Institute for Economic Research in Helsinki.

 Publications and Preprints: